torvalds/linux/Documentation/gpu/drm-vm-bind-async.rst

     #define XE_VM_BIND_OP_UNMAP_ALL	0x3
         /*
 	 * Make the backing memory of an address range resident if
 	 * possible.
-Note that this doesn't pin backing memory.
+Analte that this doesn't pin backing memory.
 	 */
     #define XE_VM_BIND_OP_PREFETCH	0x4